 Solution 2: Recover lost data with iBoysoft Data Recovery for Mac bootable drive

 You can follow the tutorial below to create a bootable recovery drive and recover lost data from the dead MacBook Pro hard drive.

 Step 1: Create a bootable drive on the healthy Mac computer.

-- Download, install and launch iBoysoft Mac Data Recovery on the healthy computer.
+- Download, install and launch iBoysoft Data Recovery for Mac on the healthy computer.

 - Click iBoysoft Data Recovery on top left menu bar and then select "Create Boot Drive".